bindusc2/Stock-portfolio-tracker-in-CodeAlpha/README.md

+# Stock-portfolio-tracker-in-CodeAlp
-# Stock-portfolio-tracker-in-CodeAlpha used to track stock investments, calculate portfolio value, and show profit or loss.
+It is used to track stock investments, calculate portfolio value, and show profit or loss.